Rojo Sangre (2004)

 Visuals Original Aspect Ratio - 2.35:1 widescreen.
 Not anamorphically enhanced.
 Colour.

 The disc is strong visually, good colours, no print damage.
-But non-anamorphic format means that the image bitrate is lower and the picture has more edge enhancement than a usual disc.
+But non-anamorphic format means that the image bitrate is lower which can be very noticable when zoomed in.

 Extras The disc includes: